How to Change Windows 11 Security Event Retention

 What happens when you review it?

 Reviewing this list helps you spot false positives.
-A false positive happens when Windows Defender thinks a safe file is a virus.
+A false positive occurs when Windows Defender incorrectly flags a safe file as a virus.
 If you see something you know is safe, you can restore it from the quarantine list.

 Quarantined vs. Blocked vs. Remediated